dimkr/nss-tls/README.md

     meson configure -Dresolvers=cloudflare-dns.com/dns-query

-If the "resolvers" key is missing, nss-tlsd uses the DNS servers specified in /etc/resolv.conf, assuming they support DoH.
+If the "resolvers" key is missing, nss-tlsd uses the DNS servers specified in /etc/resolv.conf, assuming they support DoH. nss-tlsd reads the file every time network connectivity has changed.

 ## Using Multiple DoH Servers